-91107 The Biosphere6cp; 4hpw (approximately); availability: environmental degrees, majors or sub-majors
+91107 The Biosphere6cp; 5hpw: 2hpw lecture (online), 2hpw workshop, 1hpw learning module (online); availability: environmental degrees, majors or sub-majors

 There are course requisites for this subject.
 See access conditions.